h2nguyen/mscons-restify/README.md

    - The main parser class is `EdifactMSCONSParser` in `libs/edifactmsconsparser/edifact_mscons_parser.py`
    - Domain models are located in `libs/edifactmsconsparser/wrappers/segments`
    - Library related exceptions are defined in `libs/edifactmsconsparser/exceptions` and use these exceptions for library-specific error handling
-   - For a detailed explanation of the parsing process, see [mscons-parsing-process.md](docs/mscons-parsing-process.md)
+   - For a detailed explanation of the parsing process, see [MSCONS Parsing Process Documentation](docs/mscons-parsing-process.md)
+   - For information about how the parser fits into the overall system architecture, see [Architecture Documentation](docs/architecture.md)

 4. **API Implementation**:
    - The API is implemented using FastAPI